fxstein/ascii-guard/README.md

 ---

-**Note**: This project is in active development (v0.1.0-alpha).
-The core linter functionality is being implemented.
+**Note**: ascii-guard is stable and actively maintained.
 Contributions and feedback are welcome!